bartificer/programming-by-stealth/docs/pbs14.md

 ### Watch out for Infinite Loops

-When looping in any way, be careful that the loop will always end, otherwise you have what is called an _infinite loop_, and your script will never get beyond that line of code.
+When looping in any way, be careful that the loop will always end.
+Otherwise you have what is called an _infinite loop_, and your script will never get beyond that line of code.
 It will be doomed to repeat itself for ever!
 Some browsers will eventually detect that a script has been running for an abnormally long time, and offer to kill it, but others won’t.
 Your only choice then will be to close the tab/window and start over!

 If you’d like to intentionally create an infinite loop, just to see what happens, the following will do it: